-So, how can a "high-quality" API design assist developers in solving their (and their users') problems?
+So, how might a "fine" API design assist developers in solving their (and their users') problems?
 Quite simply: a well-designed API allows developers to do their jobs in the most efficient and convenient manner.
-The gap between formulating a task and writing working code must be as short as possible.
+The distance from formulating a task to writing working code must be as short as possible.
 Among other things, this means that:

-- It must be entirely obvious from your API's structure how to solve a task: - Ideally, developers should be able to understand at first glance, which entities are meant to solve their problem. - The API must be readable: - Developers should be able to write correct code simply by examining the methods' nomenclature without becoming entangled in details (especially API implementation details!). - It is also essential to mention that not only should the problem solution (the "happy path") be obvious, but also the handling of errors and exceptions (the "unhappy path"). - The API must be consistent: - When developing new functionality (i.e., using previously unknown API entities) developers may write new code similar to the code they have already written using the known API concepts, and this new code should work. - It is highly desirable that the API aligns well with the principles and rules of the used platform and framework (if any).
+- It must be totally obvious from your API's structure how to solve a task: - Ideally, developers should be able to understand at first glance, what entities are meant to solve their problem - The API must be readable: - Ideally, developers should be able to write correct code after just looking at the methods' nomenclature, never bothering about details (especially API implementation details!) - It is also essential to mention that not only should the problem solution (the "happy path") be obvious, but also possible errors and exceptions (the "unhappy path") - The API must be consistent: - While developing new functionality (i.e., while using previously unknown API entities) developers may write new code similar to the code they have already written using the known API concepts, and this new code will work.